ImagineThisNHS/ImagineThisNHS.github.io/getting started/how to use.md

 On iOS, use the built-in QR code scanner of the Camera app.

 Alternatively, you can set up an emulator - [more information here](https://reactnative.dev/docs/environment-setup)

+### Beautifying the Code
+By default, the code will not be indented correctly due to the code generation.

+There is an easy fix for most modern code editors (such as visual studio code or atom) via plugins/extensions.